 - LSI Logic card: the drivers are supplied with the Linux kernel.
-The module name is mptscsih. - QLogic card: the drivers are supplied with the Linux kernel.
+The module name is mptscsih.
+The LSI lsiutil command displays the number of LSI HBAs installed, the model numbers, and firmware versions. - QLogic card: the drivers are supplied with the Linux kernel.